Infrared

 Medical studies and research on heat therapy and infrared applications

-- Clinical effects of regular dry sauna bathing: a systematic review
+- Clinical effects of regular dry sauna baths: A systematic review

 - The effects of repeated heat therapy on the quality of life of patients with type II diabetes mellitus